Benjins/GBADev/README.md

 ~~The tileMapper program is Windows-specific, and will not run on Mac/Linux without heavy modification.~~

 The tileMapper and animer programs used to be Windows-specific.
-As of now, tileMapper can run on Linux through the X11 libraries.
+As of now, tileMapper can also run on Linux through the X11 libraries.
 However, the open file dialog has not been ported.

 TODO:
  * Finish up DirectSound work